Widget-Wizards/Read-Aloud/README.md

 - Shortcut key activation
 - Voice selection for different accents

+## 📜 License
+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute the code as long as you provide proper attribution.
+For more details, see the [LICENSE](LICENSE) file.

 ---

 ### **Enjoy a seamless text-to-speech experience with Read Aloud! 🚀🎤**